flurie/sdp/README.md

 What SDP provides?
 --------------------------------------------------------------------------------
-Currently there are only three data structures in SDP:
+Currently there are only five data structures in SDP:
 - standard lists ([])
 - lazy   immutable  boxed  arrays (Array)
 - strict immutable unboxed arrays (Bytes)